mongodb/stitch-ios-sdk/README.md

   $ git submodule add https://github.com/10gen/stitch-ios-sdk.git
   ```

-- `cd` into stitch-ios-sdk, and run `.build.sh`.
+- `cd` into stitch-ios-sdk, and run `build.sh`.
 This will download the required dependencies for Stitch.

 - Run `make`.